Networks-for-Humanity/fabric-support/README.md

 # Fabric Component Support

-The official support channel for network participants, partners, and developers working with NFH Fabric products — Registry, ONIX, CATALG, and DISCOVRY.
+The official support channel for network participants, partners, and developers working with NFH Fabric modules — Registry, ONIX, CATALG, and VC on edge.

 If you have encountered an issue, have a question, or need help getting something to work, you are in the right place.